 Trends in cash flows from operating activities, excluding the impact of deferred taxes and relative changes in assets and liabilities, are generally similar to trends in our income from operations.
 Changes in working capital are primarily related to changes in receivables and inventories (as discussed below) and payables and accrued liabilities.
-Net cash provided by operating activities was \$.7 million in the first quarter of 2014 compared to net cash used in operating activities of \$2.2 million in the first quarter of 2013.

-The \$2.9 million net increase in cash provided by operating activities includes the net effects of:
+Net cash provided by operating activities was \$6.9 million in the first six months of 2014 compared to net cash provided by operating activities of \$2.6 million in the first six months of 2013.
+The \$4.3 million net increase in cash provided by operating activities includes the net effects of:

-- higher income from operations attributable to CompX of \$1.8 million, - higher amount of net cash used for relative changes in receivables (excluding insurance recoveries), inventories, payables and accrued liabilities in 2014 of \$1.5 million, primarily related to relatively higher account receivable and inventory balances in 2014 (as discussed below), - cash received for insurance recoveries of \$2.4 million in 2014 compared to \$.3 million in 2013, - lower amounts paid for environmental remediation and related costs in 2014 of \$.2 million, - lower cash paid for interest in 2014 of \$.1 million, and - cash received for income taxes in 2014 of \$.1 million compared to cash paid for income taxes in 2013 of \$.3 million.
+- higher income from operations attributable to CompX of \$2.8 million, - lower amount of net cash used for relative changes in receivables (excluding insurance recoveries), inventories, payables and accrued liabilities in 2014 of \$.3 million, primarily related to relatively higher account receivable and inventory balances in 2014 (as discussed below), and - cash received for insurance recoveries of \$2.6 million in 2014 compared to \$1.5 million in 2013.